Unveiling the Mystery: 1110 in Decimal Form and Beyond

 Expanding Our Understanding: Larger Binary Numbers and Hexadecimal

 While 1110 is a relatively small binary number, the principles discussed extend to larger ones.
-For instance, let's consider converting 101101₂ to decimal:
+To give you an idea, let's consider converting 101101₂ to decimal:

 101101₂ = (1 x 2⁵) + (0 x 2⁴) + (1 x 2³) + (1 x 2²) + (0 x 2¹) + (1 x 2⁰) = 32 + 0 + 8 + 4 + 0 + 1 = 45₁₀

 As binary numbers get larger, the conversion process can become tedious.
 That’s where hexadecimal (base-16) comes in.
 Hexadecimal uses sixteen digits (0-9 and A-F, where A=10, B=11, C=12, D=13, E=14, F=15) to represent binary numbers more concisely.
-Each hexadecimal digit represents four binary digits (a nibble).
+In real terms, each hexadecimal digit represents four binary digits (a nibble).
 This significantly simplifies working with larger binary numbers.

 Frequently Asked Questions (FAQ)